-You only need one night (or a full day depending on what you want) to explore i City Shah Alam, Malaysia.
+You only need one night (or a full day depending on what you want to do) to explore i City Shah Alam, Malaysia!
 Helps that it’s really close to Kuala Lumpur too.
-Less than an hour’s drive.
+It’s just less than an hour’s drive away.

 Table of contents